meteorhacks/meteorhacks.github.io/_posts/fast-render/2013-12-12-iron-router-support.md

 permalink: /fast-render/iron-router-support
 ---

 FastRender has been deeply intergrated into IronRouter and with some few changes you can add FastRender support very easily.
-There are several ways to integrate depending on how you've used IronRouter.
+There are several ways to integrate depending on how you are using IronRouter.

 ## Option 1: If you are using waitOn